Hurricane Rina nears Mexico's beach resorts

 CANCUN, Mexico Hurricane Rina headed for Mexico's Yucatan peninsula on Wednesday with winds just shy of major hurricane strength, threatening beach resorts but steering clear of oil platforms.

-"Rina has the potential to become a major hurricane today or tonight," the U.S. National Hurricane Center said.
+"Rina has the potential to become a major hurricane today or tonight," the U.S. National Hurricane Centre said.

-On Wednesday morning, the temperature had fallen in the city and there was sporadic rain.
-Most schools in the state were closed.

-Rina is a Category Two hurricane on the Saffir-Simpson intensity scale, with winds of 110 mph (175 kph).
-When sustained winds hit 111 miles per hour (179 kph), storms are considered major Category Three hurricanes.
+Rina is a Category Two hurricane on the Saffir-Simpson intensity scale, packing winds of 110 mph (175 kph).
+When sustained winds hit 111 miles per hour (179 kph) storms are considered major Category Three hurricanes.

 The storm was expected to be near or over the east coast of the Yucatan peninsula late Wednesday and on Thursday.

-Some cruise ships revised their travel schedules and the governor of Quintana Roo ordered hundreds of people evacuate the fishing village of Punta Allen on the Yucatan peninsula's western coast on Tuesday night.
-Ten of the city's 54 refuges were preparing to house refugees.
+ernor of Quintana Roo ordered hundreds of people evacuate the fishing village of Punta Allen on the Yucatan peninsula's western coast on Tuesday night.

 DOLPHINS MOVED INLAND

-Cancun's airport was still open on Wednesday morning, but six flights had been cancelled.

-Companies that run marine parks around Cancun moved more than two dozen dolphins, some of them pregnant, from areas in the hurricane's path to safer sites farther inland.
+Companies that run marine parks around Cancun moved more than two dozen dolphins, some of them pregnant, housed in areas in the hurricane's path to safer sites further inland.

-A huge storm surge is also possible, raising tide levels as much as 7 feet (2.1 meters) above normal along the coast.
+A huge storm surge is also possible, raising tide level as much as 7 feet (2.1 meters) above normal along the coast.

-The storm could slam into other tourist hubs like Playa del Carmen and the island of Cozumel, popular with scuba divers and cruise ships, and bad weather will also affect the small Central American nation of Belize.
+The storm could slam into other tourist hubs like Playa del Carmen and the island of Cozumel, popular with scuba divers and cruise ships, and will also graze the small Central American nation of Belize.

-Belize issued a tropical storm watch along its coastline north of Belize City but other Central American countries are not in the storm's forecast path.
+Belize issued a tropical storm watch along its coastline north of Belize City.

+Carnival reportedly revised eight cruise itineraries to avoid the hurricane and Norwegian Cruise Line put out an alert on its website saying it was closely monitoring Rina's path.

+All the ports in the Gulf of Mexico remained open on Tuesday.
+Most of Mexico's major oil installations are further east in the Gulf of Mexico, far from the hurricane's path.

 Downpours that started on October 12 over Central America have affected more than 1 million people and destroyed crops in the region, the United Nations said on Tuesday.